Pochteca: Urban organization

-Some of the cities were famous for specialized markets: Texcoco was notable for ceramics and clothing, Tepepulco sold birds (or more importantly their feathers), and Azcapotzalco was a trading hub and controlled all major markets and trade routes.

 Types

-Pochteca is used as a general term to describe the traders and merchants of Mesoamerica, but since the word is in Nahuatl, it is more often used to describe the Aztec's merchants.
+Pochteca is used as a general term to describe the traders and merchants of Mesoamerica, but since the word is in Nahuatl, it is more often used to describe the Aztecs merchants.
 Often researchers use the general term to describe more specific roles like the ones below, so it's important to understand the distinctions.

 The professional merchants were classified into the following roles: